- Aims of the research and why local history is important with regard to cultural heritage

 “The intent of the Christian priests seems to have been the complete destruction of old world-view, not just the shamanistic practices” Sámi historian Veli-Pekka Lehtola 2002.

 The study presented to you below is important with regard to local history and indigenous religion because the events surrounding the fate of Sámi noaidi (shaman), Aikia Aikianpoika (1591-1671), and his death sentence reflects the story of the persecution of an entire community who are less than 10,000 people in Finland.
 “The Saami, [are] living in the northern parts of Scandinavia and Finland and in the Kola Peninsula, [and] are the only indigenous people in the EU to have their own language, culture, means of livelihood and identity.
 The history of the Saami in the areas occupied by them dates far back to before the formation of the present states in the region.
-Sápmi, the present area settled by the Saami, extends from central Norway and Sweden through the northernmost parts of Finland and Norway to the Kola Peninsula in the Russian Federation” Kulonen, Pulkkinen and Seurujärvi-Kari (2005: 3)1.
+Sápmi, the present area settled by the Saami, extends from central Norway and Sweden through the northernmost parts of Finland and Norway to the Kola Peninsula in the Russian Federation” Kulonen, Pulkkinen and Seurujärvi-Kari (2005: 3) ((Note to the reader.
+There are different ways the terms Sámi, Saami and Sami is used, for example in north Sámi and Swedish Saami.)).

 Up until recently, the Sámi were a nomadic reindeer herding society.
 As indigenous peoples, from within the context of colonialism, they have faced ruthless persecutions for centuries by various denominations of Christianity through ludicrous displays of authority.
 The underlying causes for use of such brutal force against them is because the Sámi practiced an ancient pre-Christin religion, which was animistic and preserved through oral traditions linked with hunting, fishing and trapping practices, where noaidivuohta, today known more commonly as shamanism, took up a central position.
 The religious practices of the Sámi, which was characterized by sacrificial traditions, was centered on reverence for nature, ancestral spirits and veneration towards the ruling powers of their cosmos.
 This in turn, produced a vibrant and colourful cosmology portrayed on the magic drum, which the noaidi used to invoke spirits with through trance states and divination practices.
 These traditions and customs were interpreted as sorcery by the authorities of the Swedish church and state, to which Finland was a part of for approximately 600 years.